Editor's PickExclusive Interview With Stefan Ćertić, CTO Of ETalc Technologies

 Stefan Ćertić:

-Definitely more than ever.
-The fact it’s always with you makes your smartphone a key to your very own universe.
-You use it for communication, social media, but also financial transactions, even to start your car.
+More than ever.
+The fact that it's always with you makes your smartphone a key to your universe.
+You use it for communication, social media, financial transactions, and even to start your car.

-As such it’s the primary target and most valuable digital asset.
-You can’t expect a common joe to become a security expert, rather provide a secure environment.
+As such, it’s the primary target and most valuable digital asset.
+You can’t expect ordinarymon Joe to become a security expert but rather provide a secure environment.

-Mobile Security should not be “Over-the-top” service, rather a fundamental base.
+Mobile Security should not be an “Over-the-top” service but a fundamental base.
 This is why *nix-based smartphones dominate the market.
 That kernel comes packed with experience dating back from 1960.
-Funny trivia, it was AT&T Bell Labs who developed one of the first for the mainframe.
+Funny trivi , it was AT&T Bell Labs who developed one of the first for the mainframe.

 6. Question: What are the most effective tips to mitigate cyber threats?